The Christian Left Welcomes You

 We also welcome anyone who wants to be here.
 We have many, many friends who support our message of taking care of our brothers and sisters in this world.
 All of them!

-Several years ago Ed Schultz asked on his radio show, “Is there a ‘religious left’?”
-Yes, Ed.
-There is.
 We are The Christian Left.
 We’re all around you.
 We’re among the people.
 Take a look.
 We’re part of the Body of Christ.
 We’re Christians.
 We’re Liberal.
 We make no apologies.
 In fact Jesus ways are “Liberal.”
 That’s why He was killed.
-The Pharisees and the Sadducees were the conservatives of their time.
-This is clear.
-Oh and Ed, we love you.
-Keep up the good fight!
+As soon as the temple incident happened and Jesus meddled in the business of the moneychangers a target was placed on his back.

 We’re not ‘New Age.’
 We’re not waiting for some earthly leader to come and make everything alright - that man already came.
 When He comes back, there will be no doubt who HE is.
 Everyone, without exception, will know.
 Until then, we are part of the Body of Christ.
 We’re not ‘Communists’ or ‘Marxists’ either.
 We reject all such labels.
 We will not be profiled or pigeonholed and we will not ‘Be Quiet.’
 We’re Christians.
 We’re Liberals.
 Please get used to it.
 Thank you. ;>)